What should I do if my visa is expiring soon?

 Visa Expiry FAQs

 When your visa expires, you generally lose your legal right to stay in Australia.
 If you remain in the country after expiry without a valid visa, you may be considered unlawfully present.
 This could result in immigration enforcement action, potential deportation, or difficulties obtaining future visas.
-Your work rights also cease when your visa expires, so continuing to work may breach immigration law.
+Work rights generally cease when a visa expires, and continuing to work may be relevant to immigration law.

 Many Australian visas can be extended before they expire, depending on visa type and your circumstances.
 Some visa subclasses have extension options, whilst others may require you to apply for a different visa type.
 Extension eligibility depends on factors like work history, health, character, and financial capacity.
-You should check the Department of Home Affairs website or speak with a migration specialist to understand your specific options.
+Information is generally available on the Department of Home Affairs website, and people often speak with a migration specialist to understand their specific options.